-Emmanuel Lutheran School (ELS) began in 1958 and is a private Christian school in Asheville, NC, serving students from infants through eigth grade.
+History Emmanuel Lutheran School (ELS) began in 1958 as a private Christian school in Asheville, NC, serving students from infants through 8th grade.
 It is operated as a non-profit, church-sponsored education ministry of Emmanuel Lutheran Church,which is a member of the Lutheran Church Missouri Synod.

 Emmanuel Lutheran School does what other schools of high quality do.
 Students are learning concepts, gaining understanding and developing life skills.
 They are involved in a variety of learning activities taught by qualified teachers.